SolidBlock-cn/mishanguc/UpdateLog-en.md

     - The output count of light decoration block has been adjusted to: 18 for points, 15 for simple, 12 for rhombus of hash shape, 9 for round.
     - Now you can craft road blocks and road slab blocks with line painted into road blocks and road slab blocks without line painted via a stonecutter.
     - Now you can craft hun sign bars in a stonecutter, one base block for 20 pieces.
-    - Now you can craft road slabs for blocks in a stonecutter.
+    - Now you can craft road blocks and light blocks into slabs in a stonecutter.
     - All road blocks and slabs with marks can be crafted in a crafting table from base road blocks or slabs and corresponding dyes (supporting dye tags in Fabric Conventional Tags).
     - In the crafting recipe of slab tool, stone has been adjusted to item tag `#c:stones` from Fabric Conventional Tags.
     - Added recipes for handrail blocks.
 Simple handrails can be crafted from the base block in the stonecutter (including non-stone blocks).
 Glass handrails needs to be crafted in the crafting table.